The Miscarriage of Justice Review Commission Act (David and Joyce Milgaard’s Law)

 - Notice and information for victims through a dedicated victim services coordinator.

 - Reintegration supports to applicants in need during the review process (e.g., for the necessities of life such as housing and food).
-This support would be funded by the commission, but delivered by external service providers.
+This support would be funded by the commission but delivered by external service providers.

 - The commission’s decisions would be made public as another means of raising awareness about the causes and consequences of wrongful convictions.

-- The commission would be required to prepare annual reports that would be tabled in Parliament and published on the Commission’s website.
+- The commission would be required to prepare annual reports that would be tabled in Parliament and published on the commission’s website.

 Existing ministerial review process

-The current criminal conviction review process is handled by the Criminal Conviction Review Group (CCRG) within the Department of Justice Canada.
 Individuals who have exhausted their rights of appeal can apply to have their convictions reviewed.
 The CCRG conducts a review on behalf of the Minister of Justice and advises the Minister on the appropriate remedy, if any.
-The Minister will then review relevant material and decide, on the basis of the facts and the law, whether a review application should be dismissed or allowed.
+The Minister then reviews relevant material and decides on the basis of the facts and the law, whether a review application should be dismissed or allowed.
+Existing applicants will have the option to have their application transferred to the new commission once established.

-The Minister of Justice has the power under Part XXI.1 of the Criminal Code to review a conviction under a federal law and to order a new trial or appeal where there is a reasonable basis to conclude that a miscarriage of justice likely occurred.
+Until the establishment of the commission, the Minister of Justice has the power under Part XXI.1 of the Criminal Code to review a conviction under a federal law and to order a new trial or appeal where there is a reasonable basis to conclude that a miscarriage of justice likely occurred.

 - Date modified: